Cubitect/cubiomes/README.md

 | -8386696804585992813 | (28008, -648) | (33144,-13976) | ( -1160,22888) |
 |  4027541812768105332 | (-5784,-7304) | ( -648,-20632) | (-34952,16232) |

-Also there exist a hand full of seeds with two imperfect quad huts that are relatively close to spawn.
+Furthermore, there exist a hand full of seeds with two imperfect quad huts that are relatively close to spawn.
 These huts can be up to 2 chunks further appart.
 Unfortunately this means that they always have some parts that are just outside the 128 block despawn radius, meaning that they will only have the efficency of about 3 huts.
 However, they have a much larger operation area, so you can move around while the farm in running.
 A list of these seeds can be found in `./seeds/imperfect_doublequadhut.md`.

-#### Advancement Related
+## Advancement Related

 If you are looking to get the "Adventuring Time" achievment you might consider one of the following seeds.
 All of these seeds have all 36 required biomes within less than 650 blocks from the origin: